Day 4: Travel to the Sacred Valley

 (Wednesday, June 27)

-In route visit Moray, the Inca Salt Mines and Pachar.
+In route visit Moray, the Inca Salt Mines and the mystical portal of Pachar.

 Full Moon meditation and somatic breathwork in the light of the full moon.